excess-project/cluster-power-tools/power-measurement-system/hardware/Readme.txt

  or FITNESS FOR A PARTICULAR PURPOSE.
 =======================================================
-The power measurement system is a linux server equiped with one or several A/D converters in the form a PCIe card ACPIe-3021 of the company ADDI-DATA GmbH.
-The document ./datenblatt_apcie-3021.pdf contains the description of the card.
-To use other A/D converters, the drivers (see ../driver/Readme.txt) must be extended with the new functionality.
+The power measurement system is a linux server equiped with one or several A/D converters in the form of a PCIe card.
+In our system we use four cards ACPIe-3021 of the company ADDI-DATA GmbH.
+The document ./datenblatt_apcie-3021.pdf contains a description of the card.
+To use other A/D converters, the drivers (see ../driver/Readme.txt) must be extended with the new functionality to control the cards in compatible way.
 The document power_sensors.pdf contains a description and electric schema for the additional devices, which must be connected to the input channels of A/D converters.
-The power tools are tested with four A/D converters in on server.
+The power tools are tested with four A/D converters in one server.
 The system can be expanded with at least two more cards.
 You can order the server by the company or build you own.
-We the following key points of the server configuration for 1-6 cards:
+We advise the following configuration of the server for 1-6 cards:
 -Use desktop processor with 4 cores
  (for example Intel(R) Core(TM) i5-3570 CPU).